PatrickBaus/pyAsyncPrologixGpib/README.md

 # pyAsyncPrologixGpib
 Python3 AsyncIO Prologix GPIB Driver.
 This library requires Python [asyncio](https://docs.python.org/3/library/asyncio.html).
-In contrast to a synchronous, this library makes it possible to control multiple GPIB controllers at once and work with large setups.
+In contrast to a synchronous implementation, this library makes it possible to control multiple GPIB controllers at once and work with large setups.

 ## Supported Hardware
 |Device|Supported|Tested|Comments|